BEST PLACE TO SELL VINTAGE BASEBALL CARDS

 Undoubtedly, some of the biggest marketplaces for vintage baseball cards are online auction giants like eBay.
 With millions of active buyers and sellers, eBay gives you access to a huge potential customer base.
 Listing is simple – just photograph your cards, write a description, and set a starting price and duration. eBay takes a small percentage of final sale price as a transaction fee.
 The downside is you have no control over what the card ultimately sells for.
 It could go for more or less than expected.
 Still, eBay remains one of the top choices due to its massive reach and buyer traffic.

-Read also: 2007 TOPPS BASEBALL CARDS VALUE
+Read also: WHEN WERE BASEBALL CARDS FIRST MADE

 Another popular auction site is Heritage Auctions.
 While smaller than eBay, Heritage Auctions specializes in collectibles like cards, coins, and memorabilia.
 They verify the authenticity and condition of items before auction, which gives buyers confidence.
 Listing is free, but they also take a percentage cut of final sale price.
 Heritage Auctions tends to attract more serious collectors bidding higher prices than eBay.
 The audience is smaller though.